sarcophagus-org/SIPs/README.md

 1. Read this entire README
 2. Fork the repository by clicking "Fork" in the top right.
 3. Add your SIP to your fork of the repository.
 There is a template SIP here.
-4. Submit a Pull Request to Synthetix's SIPs repository.
+4. Submit a Pull Request to Sarcophagus's SIPs repository.

 # SIP Statuses

-- **Draft** - The initial state of a new SIP before the Spartan Council and core contributors have assessed it.
+- **Draft** - The initial state of a new SIP before the Builders have assessed it.
-- **Feasibility** - a SIP that is being assessed for feasibility with an assigned Core Contributor
+- **Feasibility** - a SIP that is being assessed for feasibility with an assigned Builder
-- **SC_Review_Pending** - a SIP that is awaiting a Spartan Council Review after the Author and Core Contributor are satisfied with feasibility
+- **Review_Pending** - a SIP that is awaiting a review after the Author and Builder are satisfied with feasibility.
 - **Vote_Pending** - a SIP that is awaiting a vote.
-- **Approved** - a SIP that has successfully reached a super majority Spartan Council vote in favour.
+- **Approved** - a SIP that has successfully Approved by the Builders.
-- **Rejected** - a SIP that has failed to reach a super-majority Spartan Council vote in favour.
+- **Rejected** - a SIP that has been rejected by the Builders.
 - **Implemented** - a SIP that has been released to main-net.